Diagnosis of Cervical Cancer

 - Positron emission tomography

 - Surgical staging

 - Stage 0—The abnormal cells are found only in the first layer of cells lining the uterus.

 - Stage I—Cancer involves the cervix but is still confined to the uterus.
 This stage has six levels depending upon the size of the cancer: IA, IA1, IA2, IB, IB1, and IB2.

 - Stage III—Cancer has spread throughout the pelvic area.
-This stage has two levels depending on whether there is the cancer has spread to the lower-third of the vagina (IIIA) or more broadly into the oelvis (IIIB).
+This stage has two levels depending on whether the cancer has spread to the lower third of the vagina (IIIA) or more broadly into the pelvis (IIIB).